Editor’s note: Lauren Greutman is a blogger and contributor for clark.com.

-Once you have your mix in your container, write something like ‘Take 1½ cups of pancake mix, pour in bowl; in separate bowl, mix 1¼c milk and 1 egg” on the chalkboard label.
+Once you have your mix in your container, write something like “Take 1½ cups of pancake mix, pour in a bowl; in a separate bowl, mix 1¼c milk and one egg” on the chalkboard label.
 You now have the convenience of the boxed baking mix for much less money!
 To see a great homemade pancake mix recipe, check out this one by my friend Carrie.

 9. Frozen French fries

 Frozen French fries cost between $3.00 and $4.00 per bag, normally 16 oz. in weight.
-Why not buy an entire 5 lb bag of white potatoes and make you own crispy French fries at home?
-Yes – it takes more time but you are saving almost 80%!
+Why not buy an entire 5 lb bag of white potatoes and make your own crispy French fries at home?
+Yes, it takes more time, but you are saving almost 80%!